 As a procurement officer, bolster your knowledge and chances of success by:

 - Keeping a copy of COMAR Title 21 at your desk to reference as needed (daily);

 - Asking questions from knowledgeable procurement staff; and

 - Attending procurement training classes, reading articles and books.

 Before you begin a procurement, confirm that you have the authority to do so.
 Depending on the procurement type and anticipated total dollar value of the contract, different levels of approval may be required.
 (See Sections 3 and 7 for more information.)

 Procurement is not performed by a single individual.
 While the procurement officer is responsible for conducting the procurement, other functions are performed by the program staff, MBE/SBR/VSBE liaison officers, evaluation committee, attorneys, and other staff or user agencies.
 There are also buyers who use existing contracts and conduct small procurements to acquire the items or services needed by their agency; inventory clerks who oversee the inventory of supplies and materials owned and stocked by an agency, and the contract monitors who administer the contracts after award.

 1.5.2 Training and Development

 As a procurement officer, engaging in ongoing training and professional development is key to maintaining proficiency.
-Online webinars, State procurement training classes, classes from the National Institute of Governmental Purchasing (NIGP) and the Maryland Public Purchasing Association (MPPA), and training and certification programs, for example Certified Professional Public Buyer (CPPB) and Certified Public Procurement Officer (CPPO), through universities and colleges can be used to deepen your knowledge of procurement practices and prepare you for a successful career.
+Online webinars, State procurement training classes, sustainable procurement training offered by the Maryland Green Purchasing Committee (GPC), classes from the National Institute of Governmental Purchasing (NIGP) and the Maryland Public Purchasing Association (MPPA), and training and certification programs, for example Certified Professional Public Buyer (CPPB) and Certified Public Procurement Officer (CPPO), through universities and colleges can be used to deepen your knowledge of procurement practices and prepare you for a successful career.

 1.5.3 Setting Up (and Maintaining) the Procurement File